GFA World: Helping the Poor

 Worldwide, 736 million people live below the poverty line, earning $1.90 a day or less.1 These men, women and children often lack basic necessities such as clean water, sanitation facilities and health care.
 Frequently entrenched in generational poverty, these families often struggle for survival and have little hope of rising out of their poverty.
 Fortunately, organizations such as GFA World are helping the poor, meeting practical needs and empowering impoverished families in places such as Asia and Africa to overcome the cycle of poverty.

 GFA World has been serving the “least of these” since 1979.
 Through national missionaries, GFA World ministers in places where no one else is serving.
 They seek out the forsaken and downtrodden, sharing Christ’s love and serving as His hands and feet to people in need.
+Their model is Jesus helping the poor.

 In many areas where GFA missionaries serve, widows are the outcasts of society with limited options economically.
 The UN estimates that of the 285 million widows in the world, more than 115 million live in deep poverty.2 Often rejected by even their own families, widows frequently bear a stigma that hinders their ability to earn income.3 As a result, they often struggle to feed themselves and their children.
 GFA World helps these widows with things such as vocational training and income-generating gifts, which enable these precious women to work from their own homes and earn a sustainable living, as well as with practical items such as blankets and mosquito nets they can’t afford on their own.